Mazzarri Wins On Return As Napoli Go Third - UrduPoint

 Mazzarri will also be boosted by Osimhen recovering from his hamstring injury in time for Wednesday's Champions League trip to Real Madrid.

-Napoli are second in Group C, four points ahead of Braga, who take on Union Berlin, with two games remaining.
+Napoli are second in Group C, five points behind leaders Madrid and four ahead of third-placed Braga, who take on Union Berlin, with two games remaining.

+"I didn't need to be in charge of Napoli to know that Osimhen is a great striker, I'd already seen him play," said Mazzarri.

+"I hope he gets back to his best form back as soon as he can."

 Maurizio Sarri suggested he could quit Lazio after his team fell 2-1 at the division's bottom team Salernitana, losing thanks to a wonder strike from old boy Antonio Candreva.